liskov-projects/q-manager/README.md

 ## npm run seed:players

     Populates the db with players.
 Players are added into the players collection & to the corresponding tournament - use 2d

+# Tests

+    the test command is NODE_OPTIONS="--experimental-vm-modules" npx jest under the hood

+    it is so as Jest runs in ComonJS env, but we use ES modules with import/export

+    --experimental-vm-modules flag tells Node.js to enable native ESM support inside Jest, which is still not fully supported by default